Skip Navigation

 Frequently Asked Questions

-Per tutor availability, tutoring may be offered in-person at The Siena School, after 4 pm.
+Per tutor availability and location, tutoring may be offered in-person at The Siena School, at 4 pm.
 ET on weekdays.
 Additionally, virtual tutoring is a popular and convenient option that provides flexibility for families.

 No, the Siena Tutors program accepts any student who would benefit from The Siena School’s unique teaching methods.
 Siena Tutors are trained to work with students with language-based learning differences, who may have IEPs, 504 plans and other evaluations, but these are not a requirement.